DayneLalmond/readmeGen/README.md

 undefined

 ## Installation
-This application requires node and the following packages; Inquirer, Chalk
+This application requires node and the following packages; Inquirer, Chalk.

 ## Usage
-To use this application, type "node.index.js" in the terminal.
+To use this application, type "node .\index.js" in the terminal.

 ## Features
 Color in the terminal is aquired from Chalk.